reincas/YALIP/README.md

 beginning with the most important first-order parameter groups `H1` (Coulomb) and `H2` (spin-orbit) only.
-In the next stage the second order Coulomb interactions `H3`and `H4`should be added and in the final step you might check is the magnetic interactions `H5` and `H6` can improve the result further.
+In the next stage the second order Coulomb interactions `H3`and `H4`should be added and in the final step you might check if the magnetic interactions `H5` and `H6` can improve the result further.

 For the Pr<sup>3+</sup> ion this approach would look like: